11 Morning Sickness Home Remedies in Pregnancy

 How could I take care of my first child and my everyday responsibilities while having to puke all day long?

-I searched for different websites and came up with morning sickness home remedies that helped me survive my first trimester easily.
+I searched for different websites and came up with morning sickness home remedies that helped me survive my first trimester of pregnancy easily.

 Honestly, I am surprised how well these morning sickness natural remedies worked to relieve nausea.
 I went from barely able to get out of bed to feeling energetic and normal all day long.
 These worked for me, I hope they work for you too.